-Introduced by Microsoft about a year ago, Security for Copilot has been in testing with the company's enterprise customers.
-However, when the product officially goes live, Microsoft will charge for the functionality used, similar to Azure cloud services.
+Introduced by Microsoft about a year ago, Security for Copilot has been tested by the company's enterprise customers.
+However, when the product goes live, Microsoft will charge for the functionality used, similar to Azure cloud services.

-Microsoft will charge for Security for Copilot after trial period
+Microsoft will charge for Security for Copilot after the trial period.

-Because AI sometimes makes mistakes, which can have quite costly consequences in cybersecurity, Microsoft is paying special attention to this aspect.
+Because AI occasionally makes mistakes, which can have quite costly consequences in cybersecurity, Microsoft is paying particular attention to this aspect.
 Security for Copilot will combine with OpenAI's AI capabilities to avoid potential risks.

-Security for Copilot works with all Microsoft security software and security tools and provides a special dashboard that summarizes data and answers questions.
-It summarizes information about hacker actions and predicts what hackers will do.
+Security for Copilot works with all Microsoft security software and tools, and provides a special dashboard that summarizes data and answers questions.
+It will summarize information about the hacker's actions and predict their intentions.

-Security for Copilot will allow experienced cybersecurity professionals to take on more complex tasks and new ones to quickly learn and develop their skills, said Andrew Conway, vice president of security marketing at Microsoft.
-In testing, the company found that Security for Copilot was 26 percent faster and 35 percent more accurate than new cybersecurity employees.
+According to Andrew Conway, Microsoft's vice president of security marketing, Security for Copilot will enable experienced cybersecurity professionals to take on more complex tasks, while newcomers will quickly learn and develop their skills.
+Through testing, the company found that Security for Copilot is 26% faster and 35% more accurate than new cybersecurity professionals.

 Source link